thejjw/cache-killer-chrome-extension/miscellaneous/PERMISSIONS.md

-# Permissions required
+# Permissions Required

-## Cache Killer Extension - Permission
+## Cache Killer Extension - Permissions

 This document provides a detailed explanation for each permission requested by the Cache Killer extension.